hbkworld/streaming-spec/complex_types.md

 There might be implicit knowledge about how to handle those known compound value types.
 If one is not able to handle a type, the underlying length information can be used to skip the package.
 Currently there are no such value types.

-The following section describe some compound data types, that be can made by combining base data types.

 ## Array

 An array of values of the same type.
 The number of elements is fixed.